richardvanhees/wwtest/README.md

 - Start the API server by running `yarn start-server`.
 - Start the app by either running the development environment with `yarn start` or by building it with `yarn build`.

+Make sure that your local database has been populated with the provided ruleset.
+Populating can be done using `yarn populate`.

 ## Team ##
 - *Developer*: Richard van Hees